 Vitterhetsakademien confers several prizes and medals annually.
 The best known are the Gad Rausing Prize, the Swenson Prize, and the Rettig Prize.
 They are awarded in accordance with the donors’ wishes, as are all the donated prizes.
 The prizes for teaching excellence in schools and outstanding scholarly work are two of the prizes instituted and directly funded by the Academy.

 The most prestigious award, the Gad Rausing Prize for Outstanding Humanities Research, was instituted by the Academy´s Honorary Member Gad Rausing’s three children in his memory.
 It is awarded to an outstanding Nordic researcher, primarily in archaeology, history, or linguistics.
-The prize sum in 2020 was SEK 1.5 million.
-The prize sum in 2021 was SEK 1.3 million.
+The prize sum in 2022 was SEK 1.5 million.

 The Rettig Prize was first awarded in 1956.
 It was instituted as part of the Rettig donation so that income from the Rettig Cultural Foundation investments could be distributed in the form of a prize.
 The prize is awarded to an outstanding researcher in the Academy’s fields of interest.
 The right to nominate the winner formerly alternated between the Academy’s ‘classes’—its history and antiquarianism class and its philosophy and philology class—but as of 2018 both classes have awarded a SEK 250,000 prize annually.